 This tab displays any references to the environment.

-It looks like in Figure 11.4.
-The References tab shows a tree view that only contains the parent folder of objects that reference the environment.
+The "References" tab shows a tree view that only contains the parent folder of objects that reference the environment.

 Folder names are usually shown in italics unless the folder references the environment as a Folder Environment.